 The 1st IWG World Conference, Brighton 1994, took place in the UK.
 Since then, IWG host nations have included Windhoek, Namibia (1998); Montreal, Canada (1998-2002); Kumamoto, Japan (2002-2006); Sydney, Australia (2006-2010); Helsinki, Finland (2010-2014); and Gabarone, Botswana (2014-2018).

 Following a competitive bid in 2018, led by Women in Sport Aotearoa, alongside Sport New Zealand; Ministry of Business, Innovation and Employment (MBIE); Ministry for Women; Tourism New Zealand; Auckland Tourism, Events and Economic Development (ATEED); and New Zealand Olympic Committee, New Zealand won the right to be the international host nation for 2018-2022.

-In September 2018, a delegation from IWG Botswana visited Auckland to hand over the reins to Women in Sport Aotearoa, now global delivery agent for the international Secretariat programme and the 8th IWG World Conference on Women & Sport, Auckland, Tāmaki Makaurau, 5-8 May 2022.
-This is a huge honour for New Zealand and presents an exceptional opportunity for the sports sector to step up.
-By 2022, the plan is to be standing on that stage as global best practice for gender equity in sport.
+In September 2018, a delegation from IWG Botswana visited Auckland to hand over the reins to Women in Sport Aotearoa, for the international Secretariat programme and the 8th IWG World Conference on Women & Sport, Auckland, Tāmaki Makaurau, 14-17 November 2022.
+This was a huge honour for New Zealand and presented an exceptional opportunity for the sports sector to step up.
+The conference was successfully delivered at Te Pōkapu, Aotea Centre and online.
+It was one of four major women’s events being hosted in Aotearoa between 2022-2023 alongside the Cricket, Rugby and Football World Cups.

 Photos: 1) IWG Botswana Co-Chair welcomed by Ngati Whatua; 2) IWG Botswana Delegation at the official Farewell; 3) In front of the Suffrage 125 Monument in Auckland